dmfs/tempomate/README.md

 `https://<your-jira-hostname>` for Jira server / Data Center and https://<your-subdomain>.atlassian.net` for Jira Cloud.
 At present, only API token authentication is supported.
 Please generate an API token in your Jira Profile (Jira Cloud: https://id.atlassian.com/manage-profile/security/api-tokens) and paste it into the dialog.
 For Jira Cloud you need to generate a separate Tempo API Token.
-Note that Tempo API tokens have a maximum validity of 365 days and need to be replaced then.
+Note that Tempo API tokens have a maximum validity of 365 days and need to be replaced on a regular base.

 ![server connection](https://github.com/dmfs/tempomate/blob/main/screenshots/server-connection.png?raw=true)